 The group's primary principles are noninterference and the right of each member to do as she pleases.
 As an offshoot of this philosophy, the league holds no meetings, has no forced obligations, no dues, nor any other rules or requirements.
-No one polices the members, since someIllus. by M. Coimbra one without the proper mentality to be an Indep either wouldn't join in the first place, or is likely to have his badge removed by another member.
+No one polices the members, since someone without the proper mentality to be an Indep either wouldn't join in the first place, or is likely to have his badge removed by another member.